KittyMac/SOPedia/Sources/SOPedia/Pamphlet/private/SOPedia/en.json/diplomacy_taku_request_3_2.md

-We will give this our full consideration.
+Your request, my friend, requires our full consideration.